 We didn't know any better when we were growing up.
 We lived with my mother and she worked full time.
 Easy was the name of the game when it came to eating meals in our house.

 Luckily for us, I have created an easy way to make a healthier gluten free version of these breakfast pockets that can make busy mornings so much better!
-All you need is a delicious loaf of Udi’s Gluten Free Bread.”
+All you need is a delicious loaf of gluten free bread.

-If you have been gluten free for a long time, or even just a short time, chances are you have tried Udi’s Gluten Free products.
-Udi’s has been making safe gluten free products for years.
-While you have most likely tried their bread in a sandwich or toast, I bet you didn’t know that you can get creative with their gluten free bread:-).
+If you have been gluten free for a long time, or even just a short time, chances are you have tried gluten free bread.
+I bet you didn't know that you can get creative with these gluten free breads :-).

-Grab a loaf of Udi’s bread because we are going to make Homemade Egg Breakfast Pockets!
+Grab a loaf of gluten free bread because we are going to make Homemade Egg Breakfast Pockets!
 I chose to use their Multigrain bread, but you can also use their soft white or millet-chia flavors too!

 You can include any of your favorite breakfast foods in one of these hand-held breakfast sandwiches.
 Here are some of my family's favorite ingredients: